slint-ui/slint/examples/README.md

 ### [`opengl_texture`](./opengl_texture)

-A Rust and C++ example that shows how render a scene with custom OpenGL code intoa texture and render that texture within a Slint scene.
+A Rust and C++ example that shows how render a scene with custom OpenGL code into a texture and render that texture within a Slint scene.
 For more details check out the [Readme](./opengl_texture).

 | `.slint` Design | Rust Source | C++ Source |
 | --- | --- | --- |